ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

         self.grid = x;
     }
 ```
-(You might notice that nowhere do we specify the size of the matrix and that's because Rust's type inference feature figures it out automatically.)
+`from_fn` is an example of an `unsafe` wrapper that we talked about earlier and you can see exactly how it works it's magic here [library/core/src/array/mod.rs](https://github.com/rust-lang/rust/blob/master/library/core/src/array/mod.rs).
+Also, you might notice that nowhere do we specify the size of the matrix and that's because Rust's type inference feature figures it out automatically.

 For a final bit of clean up we can embed the enclosure right where it's needed in the call chain:
 ```